KayembaIsaacFrank/Frontend/frontend/README.md

 This project uses **Bootstrap** and **Material UI (MUI)** for styling and components.
 Bootstrap provides the base CSS and responsive layout; MUI provides component primitives for richer UI elements.

-Notes:
-- Tailwind CSS has been removed from the dependency list and is no longer used.
-- Global Bootstrap CSS is imported in `src/main.jsx`.